MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 ### Configure and test your prompt

+> [!TIP]
+> For help with creating prompts with more suggestions, refer to [Prompt engineering guide](https://go.microsoft.com/fwlink/?linkid=2255775).

 Use the following screenshot as a guide to build and test your prompt.

 :::image type="content" source="media/create-a-custom-prompt/configure-test.png" alt-text="Screenshot of the steps to configure and test your prompt.":::